zonzujiro/yidlo/README.md

 Also, it allows you to share location of cafe with your friends.

 # todo
-- add price filtration
+- add filtration by price
-- add distance filtration
+- add filtration by distance
 - rewrite place sharing
 - rewrite design